-Existing grasp datasets for robotic grippers focus mainly on interactions between rigid grippers and rigid objects \cite{eppner2021acronym, morrison2020egad, zhang2022regrad, wang2019multimodal}.
-Such grippers consist of rigid links connected through joints.
+Existing grasp datasets for robotic grippers primarily focus on rigid gripper–rigid object interactions.
+Many center on parallel grippers \cite{eppner2021acronym, morrison2020egad}, object-centric relationships \cite{zhang2022regrad}, or multimodal sensing~\cite{wang2019multimodal}.
+These grippers are typically composed of rigid links connected via joints.

 For example, \cite{graspnet_1billion, grasp_anything} provide grasp poses for rigid parallel grippers.
-Dexterous rigid grippers, which offer greater agility and versatility due to their increased degrees of freedom (DoFs), enable a wider range of human-like grasping motions. \cite{wang2023dexgraspnet} synthesizes dexterous poses for ShadowHand, whereas \cite{li2023gendexgrasp} generates grasp poses for five different dexterous hands.
-More recently, \cite{casas2024multigrippergrasp} introduced a large-scale synthetic dataset covering 11 common types of rigid grippers.
-In addition to single grippers, \cite{shao2024bimanual} introduces BimanGrasp-Dataset, a large-scale synthetic dataset focusing on bimanual grasping with heavy or large objects.
+Dexterous rigid grippers, which offer greater agility and versatility due to their increased degrees of freedom (DoFs), enable a wider range of human-like grasping motions. \cite{wang2023dexgraspnet, zhang2024graspxl} synthesize dexterous poses for ShadowHand and Allegro, whereas \cite{li2023gendexgrasp} generates grasp poses for five different dexterous hands. \cite{casas2024multigrippergrasp} introduced a large-scale synthetic dataset covering 11 common types of rigid grippers.
+In addition to single grippers, \cite{shao2024bimanual} introduces a large-scale synthetic dataset focusing on bimanual grasping with heavy or large objects.